learn-co-curriculum/cli-data-gem-assessment/README.md

 ## Instructions

-1. Create a new repository on GitHub for your gem, ie: `name-cli-gem`.
+1. Create a new repository on GitHub for your application, ie: `name-cli-app`.
 2. When you create the CLI app for your assessment, add the spec.md file from this repo to the root directory of the project, commit it to Git and push it up to GitHub.
-3. Build your gem.
+3. Build your application.
 Make sure to commit early and commit often.
 Commit messages should be meaningful (clearly describe what you're doing in the commit) and accurate (there should be nothing in the commit that doesn't match the description in the commit message).
 Good rule of thumb is to commit every 3-7 mins of actual coding time.
 Most of your commits should have under 15 lines of code and a 2 line commit is perfectly acceptable. **This is important and you'll be graded on this**.
 4. Make sure to create a good README.md with a short description, install instructions, a contributors guide and a link to the license for your code.
 5. While you're working on it, record a 30 min coding session with your favorite screen capture tool.
 During the session, either think out loud or not.
 It's up to you.
 You don't need to submit the video, but we may ask for it at a later time.
 6. Make sure to check each box in your spec.md (replace the space between the square braces with an x) and explain next to each one how you've met the requirement *before* you submit your project.
 7. Prepare a video demo (narration helps!) describing how a user would interact with your working gem.
 8. Write a blog post about the project and process.
-9. On Learn, submit links to the GitHub repository for your gem, your video demo, and your blog post each to the corresponding textbox in the right rail, and hit "I'm done" to wrap it up.
+9. On Learn, submit links to the GitHub repository for your app, your video demo, and your blog post each to the corresponding textbox in the right rail, and hit "I'm done" to wrap it up.

+## If you're a Learn-Verified Premium student:

 Unlike the rest of the curriculum, if you have any questions about your assessment or need help with it, please *don’t* use the Ask New Question feature.
 Rather than working with Learn Experts, please reach out to the Learn Instructor responsible for this section instead - Corinna / corinna@flatironschool.com / learn-co slack: corinna.

-## If you're a Learn-Verified Premium student:

 Watch for an email from Learn with instructions to schedule an assessment.
 If you don't receive the email within a day or so after submission, get in touch!